Workflow Triggers

 You can narrow this down with Trigger Filters so the workflow only runs when specific fields change to specific values.
 Filters live on the trigger configuration panel.

-Example: When an Order's status changes to "Shipped," text the customer their tracking link.
+Example: When an Order's status changes to "Shipped," email the customer their tracking link.

-Be careful when a Record Updated workflow also updates the same record — it can trigger itself again.
-Tadabase has built-in chain depth limits to stop runaway loops, but the cleanest fix is to put a condition on the trigger so it only runs when needed.
+Be careful when a Record Update workflow also updates the same record — it can re-fire itself.
+Tadabase has a chain-depth guardrail to stop runaway loops, but the cleanest fix is to put a Trigger Filter on it so the workflow only runs when the change actually matters.

 Record Created or Edited